demon Arioch

 Who or What is Arioch?

-Arioch’s identity changes depending on the source.
+Arioch’s identity varies on source.
 Sometimes he is a historical king, while in Christian demonology, he is seen as a fallen angel who sided with Lucifer during the rebellion in Heaven.

 Unlike many demons who are linked to specific sins such as gluttony or lust, Arioch is mainly connected to vengeance.
 He represents “The Vengeful One,” serving as an executioner for those who want to settle scores through violence or supernatural means.